-Purpose The purpose of this Standard is to ensure that there is a structured process for the development of bespoke applications, or the customization of commercial applications as required by the organisation.
-Justification Business Challenge Complexities of software application development is significantly increasing, the technologies of programming languages are rapidly changing, and the design patterns and tools are constantly being modified The lack of good process practices/guidelines for software development organisation How this Capability Addresses the business Challenges CMMI - Dev ensures better management of application development by providing a means for quality assurance, reduction in the cost of maintenance, as well as establishment of control for process improvement Business Benefits Helps organisation achieve process improvement on software development processes which in turn increases return on investment Delivers real cost savings by effectively detecting error early, and hence reduces cost of remediation Standards Capability Maturity Model Integration for Development (CMMI - Dev) is a process improvement method that provides a set of best practices for Systems and Software development Version of the Standard to which Compliance is Required CMMI - Dev Version 2.0 Maturity Level • Level 3 Rationale for Selection CMMI - Dev The CMMI - Dev is a Framework for projects or organisations that provides common, integrated, and improving processes for Systems and Software development.
-It provides a set of best practices that address productivity, performance, costs, stakeholder satisfaction and can be utilized to drive significant value realization.
-Benefits Better ROI indices for application development initiatives Delicitis Improved quality of end deliverables with reduced defects over product life cycle Reduction in project costs with reduced schedules
+Purpose The purpose of these Standard is to ensure that there is a structured process for the development of bespoke applications or the customization of commercial applications as required by the organization.
+Justification Business Challenge ousellication.
+Complexities of software application development is significantly increasing, the technologies of programming languages are rapidly changing, and the design patterns and tools are constantly being modified The lack of good process practices/guidelines for software development organization How this Capability Addresses the business Challenges CMMI - Dev ensures better management of application development by providing a means for quality assurance, reduction in the cost of maintenance, as well as establishment of control for process improvement Business Benefits Helps organization achieve process improvement on software development processes which in turn increases return on investment Delivers real cost savings by effectively detecting error early, and hence reduces cost of remediation Standards Capability Maturity Model Integration for Development (CMMI - Dev) is a process improvement method that provides a set of best practices for Systems and Software development Version of the Standard to which Compliance is Required • CMMI - Dev Version1.3 Maturity Level • Level 3 Rationale for Selection CMMI - Dev The CMMI - Dev is a Framework for projects or organizations that provides common, integrated, and improving processes for Systems and Software development.
+It provides a set of best practices that address productivity, performance, costs, and stakeholder satisfaction and can be utilized to drive significant value realization.

-Requirements for compliance CMMI - Dev: To be compliant to the industry Standard the CMMI model must be implemented to maturity level 3.
-Process for compliance CMMI - Dev: Implement the requirements of the CMMI Model to maturity level 3 and submit to a SCAMPI formal assessment by a QSA recognized by the IT Standards Council If all requirements are met, the organisation will be deemed to have complied by the IT Standards Council.
-Scope This Standard is applicable to all the financial institutions and external (managed) service providers in financial services industry.
-All organisations in the industry are required to implement CMMI - Dev to maturity level 3.
-Exemption An organisation may seek exemption from compliance by formal application supported by clearly articulated business justification to the IT Standards Council.
+Benefits Better ROI indices for application development initiatives Improved quality of end deliverables with reduced defects over product life cycle Reduction in project costs with reduced schedules Improved end-user satisfaction Requirements for compliance CMMI - Dev: In order to be compliant to the industry Standard the CMMI model must be implemented to maturity level 3 as defined Process for compliance CMMI - Dev: • Implement the requirements of the CMMI Model to maturity level 3 and submit to a SCAMPI formal assessment by the IT Standards Council by a QSA If all requirements are met, the organization will be deemed to have complied by the IT Standards Council.
+Scope This Standard is applicable to all the banks and external (managed) service providers in Banking industry.
+All organizations in the industry are required to implement CMMI - Dev to at least a maturity level three